-Advertisements within Farnham Conservation Area and its setting
+Advertisements within Farnham Town Centre Conservation Area and its setting

-Whilst the Conservation Area contains retail and related uses, in most cases, the level of advertising is restrained.
+Whilst the Farnham Town Centre Conservation Area contains retail and related uses, in most cases, the level of advertising is restrained.

 Advertisements and signs, by their very nature, need to be visible in order to attract attention and convey information.
 However, if insensitively designed or positioned they can appear as overly dominant or incongruous features within the street scene and therefore require careful control.

 In exercising such control over advertisements the interests of amenity and public safety are the two principal tests which will be applied.

 Proposals for large, dominant signs will in most cases be at variance with the character of the buildings and of the Conservation Area.
 Similarly, a box sign (including internally illuminated signs) will usually be out of character due to its shape, lack of intricacy and detail, and use of unsympathetic materials.

-Standard corporate designs may need to be adapted to meet particular circumstances whilst the positioning of advertisements above ground floor level (other than hanging signs) may not be acceptable as the majority of buildings in the Conservation Area have retained their domestic appearance at upper floor levels.
+Standard corporate designs may need to be adapted to meet particular circumstances whilst the positioning of advertisements above ground floor level (other than hanging signs) may a) It would not be obtrusive in appearance, cause visual clutter or lead to a proliferation of signs, appear dominant or overbearing in the street scene, or cause significant harm to the appearance of any building on which it would be displayed because of its siting, size, design, construction or materials: